FrainRise/COVID-19-monitoring-React/README.md

 # COVID monitoring app
 This application allows you to track the statistics of patients who sick, recovered and died from coronovirus infection(COVID-19).
 You can track statistics globally and separately for each country.
-Statistics are presented in the form of blocks with a numerical value and in the form of a graph
+Statistics are presented in the form of blocks with a numerical value and in the form of a graph.

 ## Available Scripts